 A2.7.2 Approval

-A2.7.2.1 Each SG may approve revised or new Reports,
+A2.7.2.1 Each SG may approve revised or new Reports, submitted to it for approval by the relevant WP, JWP, TG or JTG.

-normally by consensus of all Member States attending the meeting of the SG.
+Normally the SG approves revised or new Reports by consensus of all Member States attending the meeting of the SG.

 After all efforts to reach consensus have been exhausted, the Study Group may approve the draft Report and the Chairman of the SG will invite the objecting Member State to include an attributed statement in the Report and/or in the Summary Record of the SG meeting, at the discretion of that Member State.

 Any statement from a Member State contained in the draft Report shall be maintained, unless the Member State having made the statement formally agrees to its deletion.

-A2.7.2.2 New or revised Reports developed jointly by more than one SG shall be approved by all the relevant SGs.
+A2.7.2.2 When deciding on submission of the draft revised or new Reports for approval by the SG, the submitting WP, JWP, TG or JTG shall apply similar procedure as in A2.7.2.1.A2.7.2.3 New or revised Reports developed jointly by more than one SG shall be approved by all the relevant SGs.

 A2.7.3 Suppression